dcramps/Hellban/README.md

 # Usage

-Add player IDs to an array in `Mod.ini` with the following format:
+Admins can hellban players by adding IDs to the server's `Mod.ini` with the following format:

 ```
 [Hellban.Server]